JabezETH/RAG-Optimization-System/README.md

 - For this project text-embedding-3-large embedding model with recursive character chunking with chunk size 500 performed well.

 ### Future Plan
-- Use test data with more questions to capture variety of questions and evaluate.
+- Generate larger test data set with more questions to capture variety and evaluate.
+- Exploring other strategies like Query stracturing (stracturing for vector store metadata filters) and multi vector retriver
-- Add more unit tests
+- Add more unit tests.
-- Using open source models like llama 3.1 to reduce cost
+- Using open source models like llama 3.1 to reduce cost.

 ### Challange